On The Border Lines hike | Looking down a line of Great Wall in Pinggu District, Beijing

 The wall here is mostly repaired, and unfortunately it was one of those cover-it-mostly-in-concrete repair jobs.
 Even though the other Great Wall in the area is mostly just piles of rocks, we’re not sure that the repair work was an improvement.
 It’s easy to walk on, though!

 As well as the wall, we’ll see two tiny villages in the valleys.
-On this visit we should see the start of the blossoms in the hills here.

 The hike